Adelaide River War Cemetery: History

 During World War II Darwin became a naval base.
 It suffered its first air attack on 19 February 1942, and within a month of the first air raid Darwin became the heart of the operational base.
 The Northern Territory contained the largest operational base in the South West Pacific.
 Adelaide River and Alice Springs were the headquarters of large base establishments and the main north south road from Darwin to the railhead at Alice Springs was built during the war.
 Nos.
 107 and 129 Australian General Hospitals were based at Darwin; Nos.
 101 and 121 at Katherine; No. 119 at Adelaide River and No. 65 Camp Hospital at Pine Creek.

 The Adelaide River War Cemetery was created for the burial of servicemen and women who died in this area of Northern Australia particularly those who died at the Australian General Hospitals 101, 107, 119, 121 and 129.
+The site was selected by Army chaplain Arch Grant who performed many of the early burials there.

 The cemetery was opened in February 1942 in the immediate aftermath of the first Japanese air raids on Darwin.
 The site was close to Australian General Hospital No. 119 and to forward military headquarters.

 After the war the Army Graves Service moved graves from civil cemeteries, isolated sites and temporary military burial grounds, into the Adelaide River War Cemetery.
-Graves were moved from the Bagot Hospital Cemetery, Berrimah Hospital and War Cemetery, Daly Waters Civil Cemetery, Darwin Public Cemetery, Gove War Cemetery, Hughes Cemetery Darwin, Katherine Civil and War Cemeteries, Larrimah War Cemetery, Milingimbi War Cemetery, Mt Isa War Cemetery in Queensland, South Goulburn Island Mission Cemetery and Truscott War Cemetery.
+Graves were moved from the Bagot Hospital Cemetery, Berrimah Hospital and War Cemetery, Daly Waters Civil Cemetery, Darwin Public Cemetery, Gove War Cemetery, Hughes Cemetery Darwin, Katherine Civil and War Cemeteries, Larrimah War Cemetery, Milingimbi War Cemetery, Mount Isa War Cemetery in Queensland, South Goulburn Island Mission Cemetery and Truscott War Cemetery.